fediverse-devnet/feditest/docs/plan/index.md

 ### Plugins

-Not every user may be interested in every test case, or App Driver.
-Some App Drivers (e.g. those using certain virtualization platforms) may not even run in a given user's development machine.
+Not every tester may be interested in every test case, or App Driver.
+Some App Drivers (e.g. those using certain virtualization platforms) may not even run on a given tester's development machine.
 So we will make use of a "plugin" architecture (loose analogy: WordPress plugins) for the test framework.

 The test framework is the main project, with "plugins packages" that contain: